 Reporting Losses

-Report crop, livestock, and farm infrastructure losses to USDA’s Farm Service Agency (FSA) at your local USDA Service Center.
+Report crop, livestock, poultry and farm infrastructure losses to USDA’s Farm Service Agency (FSA) at your local USDA Service Center.

 If you have Federal Crop Insurance, contact your crop insurance agent as soon as crop or livestock losses are apparent.
 USDA’s Risk Management Agency (RMA) has authorized crop insurance companies to provide flexibility on reporting requirements for those who are unable to report losses due to the disaster.
 See RMA’s Hurricanes Helene and Debby webpage.